UMN-LATIS/bluesheet/docs/using-bluesheet.md

 Leave Planning shows each leave as a bar on a timeline of semesters, starting a year before the current semester and ending a year after it.
 Choose different start and end semesters in the toolbar, and narrow the list with the filters.
 Click a leave to see its details.

 If you can view course plans, turn on "Teaching history" to see the courses each instructor and TA taught or is planned to teach, or switch to the Courses view to see who teaches each course.
 Click a semester's heading to open it in Term Planning.
-Semesters the registrar hasn't published yet are marked "Plan term".
+If you can also edit course plans, semesters the registrar hasn't published yet are marked "Plan term".